fridgemagnet3/uip/README.md

 <img width="450" height="445" alt="serial-clock-irq" src="https://github.com/user-attachments/assets/dfbc63cc-fa79-4aa3-b502-dd52dc59cfd2" />

-Here the timer interrupt occurs very shortly before one from the 6551, the net effect is that this delays the servicing of the latter such that we're into overrun territory - the first bit is already in the process of being clocked in at the point we read out the previous byte.
+Here CB1 is the 50Hz control line from the 6821.
+Here it's occurring very shortly before one from the 6551, the net effect is that this delays the servicing of the latter such that we're into overrun territory - the first bit is already in the process of being clocked in at the point we read out the previous byte.

 To (partially) address this, the interrupt handler uses a variation of the approach used by the WD2797 disk controller logic.
 For those unfamiliar, the 6809 simply can't keep up with reading data from the controller if each byte were transferred via an IRQ.
 Instead, it masks all interrupts, then goes into a tight loop using the SYNC instruction which is woken up by the 2797 raising an FIRQ, at which point the next byte is read from the controller and it goes around the loop again.
 At the end of the sector, the controller raises an NMI which breaks out the loop.